AI Contractor Estimate Follow-Up Service

 Homeowners keep shopping after the first unanswered estimate call

-A homeowner with a roof, HVAC, flooring, painting, fence, window, plumbing, or electrical project can call several local companies in one research session.
+A homeowner with a plumbing, HVAC, roofing, water-damage, flooring, painting, fence, window, or electrical project can call several local companies in one research session.
 The first useful response often earns the estimate slot.

 Estimators inherit thin notes